-The work of the C-StARR is guided by four specific aims.
-First, through its research support cores, the C-StARR enhances the sampling, methods, and analyses of ongoing studies of adolescent self-regulation and substance use.
-Investigators have an unprecedented opportunity to analyze comprehensive educational records from the entire population of public school students in North Carolina in order to target specific samples and solicit them for new inquiry.
-Second, through pilot studies, C-StARR investigators formulate and test novel hypotheses regarding the interplay of self-regulation and adolescent substance use and abuse.
-Third, the C-StARR encourages and supports the integration of biological processes with social processes in models of self-regulation.
-Fourth, support staff and senior investigators contribute to the training of the next generation of behavioral scientists by integrating early-career faculty members, postdoctoral fellows, and graduate student research teams.
+Initially funded in 2008, the C-StARR supports innovative interdisciplinary research addressing the role of biological and contextual factors in the development of self-regulation as it relates to drug use and other consequential behaviors.
+In order to achieve an overall goal of informing practice and policy, the work of the C-StARR is guided by three specific aims.
+First, through its research support cores, the C-StARR enhances the sampling, measurement, methods, and analyses of ongoing studies of adolescent self-regulation and substance use.
+Second, through pilot studies C-StARR investigators formulate and test novel hypotheses about the interplay of self-regulation and adolescent substance use and abuse.
+Third, support staff and senior scientists contribute to the training of the next generation of addiction scientists by including early-career faculty members, postdoctoral fellows, and graduate students in multidisciplinary research teams.